JulioJPinto/cherubim/content/SD/intro.md

 # Introduction

-These are my notes for Processamento de Linguaguens (PL).
+These are my notes for Sistemas Distribuídos (SD).
 This is the proper order to study it.

 1. [Races and Mutual Exclusion](mutex.md)